-Consider an i.i.d.~sequence of $n$ data points $(X_i, Y_i)$ in $S \times \mathbb{R}$, which are supported on a background probability space $(\bb{P}, \Omega, \c F)$\footnote{We assume the probability space is sufficiently rich so that we may construct couplings, e.g.~that it supports a countable sequence of i.i.d.~Gaussians independent of the data.}.
-Our goal is to learn the regression function $f_0 \in \argmin_{f \in H} \bb{E}[\{Y_i - f(X_i)\}^2]$.
-We consider the \emph{kernel ridge regression} (KRR) estimator $\hat f$, given by
+KRR extends linear regression to regressors that may be preferences, sequences, or graphs.
+Consider an independent, identically distributed (i.i.d.) sequence of $n$ observations $(X_i, Y_i)$ in $S \times \mathbb{R}$, which are supported on a probability space $(\bb{P}, \Omega, \c F)$.\footnote{We assume the probability space is sufficiently rich so that we may construct couplings, e.g.~that it supports a countable sequence of i.i.d.~Gaussians independent of the data.} The KRR estimator is